Traders see early 2015 Fed rate hike, QE3 stays for now

 Ten-year Treasuries also fell sharply after the report, pushing the yield up to around 2.08 percent, its highest since April.
 Yields were just 1.88 percent at the beginning of the week.

 But the data released Friday were not universally strong.
 They showed the average length of unemployment increased to 36.9 weeks and the number of discouraged workers grew.
-(See link.reuters.com/sem54t)
+(For details, see: link.reuters.com/sem54t )

 That data could temper optimism that the jobs market has made a decisive turn.